 Observatory on Religion in Public Space

-Our approach will rely on three pillars:
+Our approach is based on four pillars:

 1. on a critical discussion of the essentialist exclusivism of the religious canons (i.e. of the difficulties that religions face regarding an ecology of religious experiences, and in acknowledging the importance of the “secular structures”), preventing the debate between religion, politics and gender, as well as the configuration of societies as spaces of cultural/religious diversity and of tolerance;

 2. on a postcolonial debate seeking to question the religious diversity and the religious identify policies of European societies, while considering the historicity of the process which transformed Europe into the modern West;

 3. the historically constructed articulation between politics and “race” and of the religion that currently informs the “minorities” governance and the development of political struggles and their subjectivities;

 4. the development of “otherness” within the limits of a religious approach establishing itself as ecumenical and inter-religious.

 POLICREDOS articulates critical and normative approaches, as well as articulations between Theology and Social and Human Sciences from different disciplines, seeking to contribute to an “ecology of knowledges” around religion and its articulation with politics and culture.